cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-jamstack-app/index.md

 The defined namespace, `TODOS`, will now be available inside of your codebase.
 With that, it’s time to understand the KV API.
 A KV namespace has three primary methods you can use to interface with your cache: `get`, `put`, and `delete`.
 Pretty straightforward!

-Let's start storing data by defining an initial set of data, which we’ll put inside of the cache using the `put` method.
+Let’s start storing data by defining an initial set of data, which we’ll put inside of the cache using the `put` method.
 I’ve opted to define an object, `defaultData`, instead of a simple array of todos: we may want to store metadata and other information inside of this cache object later on.
 Given that data object, I’ll use `JSON.stringify` to put a simple string into the cache:

 ```js
 ---